Enrolments in cancer clinical trials as a proportion of cancer incidence

 Clinical trials are an important way to support the development of new cancer treatments and improve cancer care.

-Increasing the number of relevant cancer clinical trials taking place in NSW means that individual patients have more treatment choices.
-Clinical trials also provide additional treatment options and may provide access to new treatments before they are widely available.
-There is also evidence that, when hospitals are involved in research, this can improve their processes of care and health outcomes for all patients.1-4
+Clinical trials provide additional treatment options and may provide access to new treatments before they are widely available.
+There is also evidence that, when hospitals are involved in research, this can improve their processes of care and health outcomes for all patients.1-3

 Cancer clinical trials are being conducted in hospitals and cancer centres across most local health districts (LHDs) in NSW.